Patsy Kensit: Marriages and family

-She later became involved with the DJ Jeremy Healy and announced that she was marrying for a fourth time on 29 November 2007.
+Following a relationship with footballer Ally McCoist in 2001, Kensit later became involved with rap artist and beatboxer Killa Kela.
+They separated a year later.
+She later began a relationship with the DJ Jeremy Healy and announced that she was marrying for a fourth time on 29 November 2007.
 On 31 March 2008, it was reported that the couple had split by mutual consent and had called off their wedding.
-They reconciled, and married on 18 April 2009, but it was reported in February 2010 that the couple had separated, with their divorce confirmed later in the year.
+They later reconciled, and married on 18 April 2009.
+During the marriage, Kensit was known as "Patsy Kensit-Healy".
+It was reported in February 2010 that the couple had separated, with their divorce confirmed later in the year.